 Watch out for

-This pose should be avoided or performed under supervision if you suffer from carpal tunnel syndrome or headaches or you are pregnant.
+- This pose should be avoided if you are pregnant.

-If you are very flexible in this pose, you can get a stronger backbend by walking your hands slightly closer to your torso, straightening and lengthening the arms.
+- You can get a stronger backbend by walking your hands slightly closer towards you, straightening the arms.
+This is Seal pose variation.